Deabou/travel-data-retrieval/README.md

 The project is currently under development.
 Here's a roadmap of planned features:

-- Implement data retrieval from Expedia API.
+- Implement data retrieval from amadeus API.
 - Store retrieved data in S3 bucket.
 - Develop Flask-based web API for interacting with the data.
 - Enhance security features for handling sensitive data.